How To Clear Cookies On Your Google Chrome Browser

 There are, however, circumstances where you might leave cookies.

 For instance, cookies can be helpful since they keep track of items in your shopping carts or login information, and you can go right back to where you left off.
-Cookies provide convenience, so you could leave them when you want an easier online experience.
+Cookies provide convenience, so you can keep them when you want an easier online experience.

 Since cookies can come in handy at times, you can decide how often you want to remove them and if there are some you want to keep.